11 Feb 2019

 Wild Horse Tours

 If you want to see these beautiful animals galloping along the beach for yourself, a guided Wild Horse Tour is an excellent way to learn more about the Corolla Banker Mustangs and get some great photo opportunities.
 While you may spot a horse while lounging on the beach yourself, professional tour guides are able to take you across the bumpy beaches and through unique back town roads where the horses often frequent while answering any questions you might have about the herd.
 Seaside Vacations partners with Bob's Wild Horse Tours through our Club Seaside Program to give our guests the experience of a lifetime by providing a discount on your horse tour reservation.
-Click Here to learn more about the promotional offer available for guests of Seaside Vacations.
 We highly encourage you to try a tour during your next vacation… you won’t be disappointed.
 If you're planning a vacation in Corolla, we offer a wide selection of Corolla Vacation Rental Homes to suit any family's needs.

 In The News

 May 2019: Baby #3 was spotted on April 29th and foals #4 and #5 were spotted May 1st!
 It's a great year for new foals...Click here to keep up to date on all of the new Corolla wild horse foals of 2019.

 April 2019: Another new foal has been spotted.
 Learn more about new foal, Rosie, and keep up to date on all of the new Corolla wild horse foals of 2019.

 March 2019: The first foal of the year was born on March 31, 2019!
 Named "Renzi" after a terminally ill fan of the Corolla wild horses, he can be spotted roaming the beaches of Corolla.